What is a probate valuation?

 - Vehicles, boats and aircrafts

 You can use comparative market figures to make a reasonable judgement on a cars value.
-However it is recommended to have a professional valuation for vintage or collectable cars.
+However, it is recommended to have a professional valuation for vintage or collectible cars.

 You do not need a professional evaluation on household items or personal items with a value of less than £500.
 An estimated market value, defined by HMRC as a realistic selling price, is sufficient.

-Which HMRC forms will I need when dealing with a probate Valuation?
+Which HMRC forms will require a probate Valuation?

 You will need the following forms when dealing with a probate valuation.
-These forms can be taken from the HMRC website the links are below.
+These forms can be taken from the HMRC website.
 They can be downloaded or printed.

 You will need to attach the professional valuation when filling in these forms and sending them back to the HMRC.